ruma/ruma/crates/ruma-common/src/doc/rich_reply.md

 If the message was edited, the previous message should be the original message that was edited, with the content of its replacement, to allow the fallback to be accurate at the time it is added.

-It is recommended to enable the `sanitize` feature when using this method as this will clean up nested [rich reply fallbacks] in chains of replies.
+It is recommended to enable the `unstable-sanitize` feature when using this method as this will clean up nested [rich reply fallbacks] in chains of replies.
 This uses [`sanitize_html()`] internally, with [`RemoveReplyFallback::Yes`].